 - Humility: This is an appreciation that seemingly unrelated circumstances are connected.
 This quality also reflects a basic mediation tenet that mediators do not judge or evaluate.

-- Listening: This factor focuses Lynn and Susan to attend to both the large and small details of the situation.
+- Listening: This factor focuses Susan to attend to both the large and small details of the situation.
 Also listening is using not only what is said but also to what is in the heart of the speaker.

 * Beyond Neutrality: Confronting the Crisis in Conflict Resolution.
 San Francisco: Jossey-Bass – A Wiley Imprint.
 2004.
 Pages 231-237.
 Print.